AdobeDocs/certification.en/help/certifications/restart-program.md

 **After your customer reference has been reviewed, you will be notified by the Adobe Credential Team.**

 The course assessments are free.
 There is no need to schedule them, and they are not proctored.
-If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and your expert and master Target certifications will get renewed.
+If you hold multiple Adobe Target Expert and Master level certifications, you will only need to complete the requirements below and your expert and master Target certifications will get renewed.

 [Customer Reference Form for Adobe Target](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADS-EA400){target="_blank"}